JoshOn360Hz/Agents/README.md

+# Valorant Agent Viewer and randomiser

-##  App to view Valorant agents
+A fan-made app to view Valorant agents.

 ## Features
-- 1 : Randomise agents
+1. Randomize agents
-- 2 : view agent abilities
+2. View agent abilities
-- 3 : search agents
+3. Search agents

-## Built in swiftUI and inspired by Vision OS
+Built in **SwiftUI**, inspired by **VisionOS** design.

+---

+## Legal

-Agents was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+This project was created under Riot Games' ["Legal Jibber Jabber"](https://www.riotgames.com/en/legal) policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.